 The vertical injector or jetting sled is usually provided by the cable installation contractor.

 Manufacturers: Miah, Royal IHC and Seatools.

-Rental: ETA Subsea Specialists, Global Marine and Modus.
+Rental: ETA Subsea Specialists, Global Offshore and Modus.

 Vertical injectors can bury the cable down to 10m below sea bed level using a high pressure jetting system in soft sediment.
 They are generally fixed on the side of the vessel.
 A vertical injector is made up of a header and extension section as well as a burial section, the shoe injector, which contains the jetting nozzles.